Invincible (Michael Jackson album): Production

 Prior to the release of Invincible, Jackson had not released any new material since the remix album Blood on the Dance Floor: HIStory in the Mix in 1997; his last studio album was HIStory (1995).
 Invincible was therefore viewed as Jackson's "career comeback".

 Jackson began recording new material in October 1997, and finished with "You Are My Life" being recorded only eight weeks before the album's release in October 2001 – the most extensive recording of Jackson's career.
-The tracks with Rodney Jerkins were recorded at the Hit Factory in Miami, Florida.
+Most of the final album was written within the last year of production, with only "You Rock My World", "Privacy", "Break of Dawn", "Speechless" and "Cry" dating to an earlier period.
+(Note: "Break of Dawn" is the earliest known recorded song to be included on the album, with work on it beginning in August 1998 at the Record Plant studio with producer Dr. Freeze.)
+The tracks produced with Rodney Jerkins were recorded at Criteria Studios in Miami, Florida.
 Jackson had shown interest in including a rapper on at least one song, and had said that he did not want a "known rapper".
 Jackson's spokesperson suggested a New Jersey rapper named Fats; after Jackson heard the finished product of the song, the two agreed to record another song together for the album.

-Rodney Jerkins stated that Jackson was looking to record material in a different musical direction than his previous work, describing the new direction as "edgier".
-Jackson received credit for both writing and producing a majority of the songs on Invincible.
-Aside from Jackson, the album features productions by Jerkins, Teddy Riley, Andre Harris, Andraeo "Fanatic" Heard, Kenneth "Babyface" Edmonds, R. Kelly and Dr. Freeze Bill Gray and writing credits from Kelly, Fred Jerkins III, LaShawn Daniels, Nora Payne and Robert Smith.
-The album is the third collaboration between Jackson and Riley, the other two being Dangerous and Blood on the Dance Floor: HIStory in the Mix.
-Invincible is Jackson's tenth and final studio album to have been recorded and released during his lifetime.
-It reportedly cost $30 million to make the album, making it the most expensive album ever made.
+Rodney Jerkins said that Jackson wanted to explore a new direction, describing it as "edgier".
+Jackson received credit for writing and producing a majority of the songs on Invincible.
+Aside from Jackson, the album features productions by Jerkins, Teddy Riley, Andre Harris, Andraeo "Fanatic" Heard, Kenneth "Babyface" Edmonds, R. Kelly and Dr. Freeze, and writing credits from Kelly, Fred Jerkins III, LaShawn Daniels, Nora Payne and Robert Smith.
+Invincible was the third collaboration between Jackson and Riley after Dangerous and Blood on the Dance Floor: HIStory in the Mix.
+Invincible was Jackson's tenth and final studio album recorded and released during his lifetime.
+It reportedly cost $30 million to make, making it the most expensive album ever made.

-Invincible was dedicated to the fifteen-year-old Afro-Norwegian boy Benjamin "Benny" Hermansen who was stabbed to death by a group of neo-Nazis in Oslo, Norway, in January 2001.
+Invincible was dedicated to the fifteen-year-old Afro-Norwegian boy Benjamin "Benny" Hermansen, who was stabbed to death by a group of neo-Nazis in Oslo, Norway, in January 2001.
 The reason for this tribute was partly due to the fact that another Oslo youth, Omer Bhatti, Jackson's friend, was also a good friend of Hermansen.
-The dedication in the album reads, "Michael Jackson gives 'special thanks': This album is dedicated to Benjamin 'Benny' Hermansen.
-May we continue to remember not to judge a man by the color of his skin, but the content of his character.
+The dedication in the album reads, "May we continue to remember not to judge a man by the color of his skin, but the content of his character.
 Benjamin ... we love you ... may you rest in peace."
 The album is also dedicated to Nicholette Sottile and Jackson's parents, Joseph and Katherine Jackson.